fellesverkstedet/fabricatable-machines/hulti-multiheaded-3d-printer/README.md

 [Ormerod](https://www.3dhubs.com/3d-printers/ormerod).
 3D printing does not require as much stiffness and strength as a CNC, so hopefully this will suffice for our system.
 The nice thing about this design is that the extruders are able to cross each other.
 This allows for much more finesse when we start optimizing our tool paths.
 I let the drawings do the explaining here.

-So, now that we´ve sorted out our design, let´s start blocking everything out in CAD.
+So, now that we´ve established the design parameters it´s time to start blocking out the design in CAD.

 ## CAD